Faraday electrostatic adsorption energy storage mechanism

 - Faraday energy s cascaded use of energy storage

-- Energy storage reset mechanism
+- Energy storage operating mechanism for high voltage electrical equipment

-- Energy storage compensation mechanism
+- Energy storage participation mechanism

-- Testing the energy storage mechanism of electrical equipment
+- Principle of nitrogen energy storage mechanism